 - Adjust your price floors.
 In an industry where much is left out of your control, this is one thing you can do alone or with the help of Sovrn’s support team.
 With industry spend down and CPM floors in place for publishers, fill rates will decline, in turn causing your yield to drop.
 Lowering price floors to help encourage buying on your site can help mitigate this effect.
 Your CPMs may be lower, but by encouraging buyers in this way and monitoring your performance, you’ll be able to better maintain your yield (CPM * Fill Rate).

 - Utilize Viewability – Your most powerful asset.
 When spend is down, buyers want to spend their money on high-quality inventory and publishers want to find ways to mitigate revenue loss.
-Q3 is a great time to test new products like Viewable Engagement Time (VET).
-Sovrn’s VET technology allows publishers to leverage highly engaged readers by reloading existing ad units.
-VET is purely additive and provides buyers with much more premium inventory.
+Q3 is a great time to test new products like Viewable Engagement Time (Signal).
+Sovrn’s Signal technology allows publishers to leverage highly engaged readers by reloading existing ad units.
+Signal is purely additive and provides buyers with much more premium inventory.

 - Monitor your performance!
 Perhaps the most important, monitoring your performances allows you to make intentional, calculated decisions while adjusting your setup.
 Look for trends in revenue, impressions, and CPM.
 Prior to panicking, talk through your performance with your partners – they’ve seen this before and are here to help make changes that work for you!